GrapheneOS/hardened_malloc/README.md

   and then later detect overflows/underflows
     * High entropy per-slab random values
     * Leading byte is zeroed to contain C string overflows
-    * [in-progress] Mangled into a unique value per slab slot (although not with a strong keyed hash due to performance limitations)
 * Possible slab locations are skipped and remain memory protected, leaving slab size class regions interspersed with guard pages
 * Zero size allocations are a dedicated size class with the entire region